-Dual (Concurrent) Major Requirements
+Double (Concurrent) Major Requirements

-Undergraduate students may desire to complete the requirements for more than one major at the time of completion of the baccalaureate degree (i.e., graduate with a dual major).
+Undergraduate students may desire to complete the requirements for more than one major at the time of completion of the baccalaureate degree (i.e., graduate with a double major).
+All requirements for each degree must be met.
 When students apply for graduation, they must designate which is the primary degree major.
-Minimum requirements and exceptions for dual majors are as follows:
+Minimum requirements and exceptions for double majors are as follows:

-- Dual B.A. majors must include a minimum of 24 units exclusive of the other major, 12 of which must be upper-division. - Dual B.S. majors must include a minimum of 36 units exclusive of the other major, 18 of which must be upper-division. - Units may be double-counted for both majors above 24 mutually exclusive units (12 upper-division) in B.A. programs and 36 units (18 upper-division) in B.S. programs. - Courses in General Education may be used to fulfill secondary major requirements. - Students may not earn a special major as a dual major.
+- Double B.A. majors must include a minimum of 24 units exclusive of the other major, 12 of which must be upper-division. - Double B.S. majors must include a minimum of 36 units exclusive of the other major, 18 of which must be upper-division.